winterSteve25/Beanie/doc/features.md

-Often you want to return something from a function but the only way to do that in C++ is to either copy the result from the function body, or making it allocate on the heap, and returning the pointer, or passing in a pointer to a stack allocated object at the caller.
+Often you want to return something from a function but the only way to do that in C++ is to either copy the result from the function body, or making it allocate on the heap, and returning the pointer, or passing in an already allocated pointer to the function.

 None of the solutions feel particularly elegant, or intuitive.